My kids have been flying since they were three months old and since the beginning, they have experienced painful ear pressure while flying.

 When they were babies, I could nurse them to ease the pain, but now at 9 and 6-years-old, the pain can still be unbearable.
-I need more remedies than just trying to distract them.
-Because chewing gum just isn’t cutting it.
+Luckily, I have found some keys to ear pressure relief.

 Sydney Pearl, an active flight attendant and author of Diary of a Pissed-Off Flight Attendant, says

 Depending on the illness, if a child starts holding their ears and screaming during landing or takeoff, their ears may be blocked.
 The best way to unclog blocked ears is to give them some gum or ice to chew on.
 Working their jaw will cause their ears to unplug.
 If your child has an ear infection, ask the flight attendants for a styrofoam cup with hot paper towels inside the cup.
 Hold the cup over your child’s ear with the cup sticking outward from the ear.
 Their ears will absorb the warmth produced by the towels and therefore help with the pressure from the plane and the ear infection.